ssrdio/SecureBank/README.md

 ![alt text](preview.gif "SecureBankPreview")

 # Setup
-> You can setup SecureBank application from source code or just pull from docker hub
+> You can setup SecureBank application from source code, or simply pull it from [Docker Hub](https://hub.docker.com/r/ssrd/securebank).

 ## From source
-> Make sure that you have Microsoft SQL Server DB available you can install it or run inside docker
+> Make sure that you have Microsoft SQL Server DB available.
+You can install or run it inside docker.

 1. Install [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 2. Install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) or just run with  [Visual Studio Code](https://code.visualstudio.com/download)